MatthiasKunnen/rulebook/languages/typescript/lint/tslint.md

 et cetera.

 Add the following script to your package.json: `"lint:ts": "tslint -p tsconfig.json"`.
-To run the linter execute `npm run lint:ts` and to do automatic fixing, run `npm run lint:ts -- --fix`.
+To run the linter execute `yarn run lint:ts` and to do automatic fixing, run `yarn run lint:ts --fix`.